 The Disney+ Hotstar Homepage

-The first thing that stands out about the Disney+ Hotstar homepage is the autoplayed trailer carousel topping the page, which is a great way to get users hooked at first entrance.
+The first thing that stands out about the Disney+ Hotstar homepage is the autoplayed trailer carousel topping the page.
+This is a great way to get users hooked upon entrance.
 However, what seems to be lacking is CTAs that distinguish the trailers as actionable.

 The second thing that’s definitely hard to ignore is the disproportionate amount of white space on the layout.
-The app uses horizontal or landscape thumbnails, unlike most other streaming apps that almost exclusively use portrait thumbnails even for featured or recommended films.
-This allows the app to fit more rows in a single screen, but that also means more gaps between the rows and hence, more white space.
+The Disney+ app heavily uses landscape thumbnails, unlike other streaming apps that almost exclusively use portrait thumbnails.
+This allows more rows to fit in a single screen, but that also means more gaps between the rows.

-Users may not be able to put their finger on what exactly is wrong with this layout decision, but what makes it feel a little unintuitive is this: Unless they’re on a horizontally propped up tablet, smartphone users have their devices on the natural portrait orientation most of the time when they’re browsing.
+Users may not be able to put their finger on what exactly is wrong with this layout.
+But what makes it feel a little unintuitive is this.
+Unless they’re on a horizontally propped up tablet, mobile users naturally have their devices on portrait most of the time.
 Having content laid out in portrait orientation just seems like the more natural choice in designing for mobile experiences.

-With that being said, Disney+ seems to be deriving a chunk of their app design from web experiences, which might not translate well on touch-based mobile experiences.
-They even seem to stray from conventions with their thumbnail overlays with the tiny Play icons on the bottom left corner.
-These deviations may not be as effective at conversion but may also be their way of saying “We’re not worried.
+Disney+ seems to be deriving a chunk of their app design from web UX, which may not translate well on touch-based mobile experiences.
+They even stray from conventions with muted thumbnail overlays and the tiny Play icons.
+These deviations may not be as effective at conversion, but may also be their way of saying “We’re not worried.
 They’ll figure it out themselves.”.

 The HBO Go Homepage

 Right off the bat, HBO Go looks like sort of a blend of the two.
-On the one hand, they have a more traditional web look for the featured section with a landscape carousel on timed rotation; and on the other, standard portrait thumbnails for other content.
+On the one hand, they go for the traditional web look on their featured section with a landscape carousel.
+On the other hand, they use standard portrait thumbnails for the rest of their content.

 The next thing that stands out would be the progress indicators under each thumbnail.
 Unlike the other two apps, HBO Go’s indicators aren’t progress bars.
 They’re much more specific.
 The circular design itself may not make much of a difference in terms of effectiveness, but displaying the exact remaining duration left definitely does.